ivanakhoo/BerryBubble/README.md

 ### Bug Fixes
 - Take away Admin rendering for first loadup of site

-### UI/UX
+### Features
 - Make favorite project feature

 - Make a way to upload Company Logos and create new page for displaying them when approved

-- Make dashboard user cards show project summary
+- Make dashboard user cards show favorited project
-- Get main dashboards to show rows of users

 - Make a report user button for each card that sends notification to admin-only center
-- Light and dark mode switch

 - Expand search bar to work with gradyear/company/jobtitle

+### Cleanup
+- Get main dashboards to show rows of users
+- UI of Dashboards and Details
+- Choose color combinations

 ### Verification:
 - Connect delete endpoints in server.js to a button for admin.